-1.76%

 Our Policy and Approach

-Headlam is committed to ensuring that there is no modern slavery or human trafficking in its supply chain or in any part of its business.
-This reflects the Company’s commitment to acting ethically and with integrity in all its business relationships and to implement and enforce effective systems and controls to minimise the possibility of slavery and human trafficking occurring within its supply chains.
+Headlam is committed to ensuring that there is no Modern Slavery or human trafficking in its supply chain or in any part of its business.
+This reflects the Company’s commitment to acting ethically and with integrity in all its business relationships and to implement and enforce effective systems and controls to minimise the possibility of Modern Slavery and human trafficking occurring within its supply chains.

 Supplier Due Diligence

-In 2022 following the role out of our Supplier Code of Conduct, we continued to strengthen our approach to Supplier due diligence, determining supplier risk and expectations for corrective action plans for areas needing performance improvement.
+Following the role out of our Supplier Code of Conduct in 2022, during 2023 we continued to strengthen our approach to Supplier due diligence, determining supplier risk and expectations for corrective action plans for areas needing performance improvement.

 Headlam Suppliers are prioritised for due diligence using a risk- based approach, as follows: